caputocode/concrete-jungle-api-app/README.md

 The photos used in this site were obtained from Unsplash and Pexel websites which provide free to use images.

 ## Acknowledgements
-I received inspiration for this project from X
+I received inspiration for this project from voyage prive